List of terms used for Germans: In World War I

 The term "Hun" from this speech was later used for the Germans by British and other Allied propaganda during the war.
 The comparison was helped by the spiked Pickelhaube helmet worn by German forces until 1916, which would be reminiscent of images depicting ancient warrior helmets (not necessarily that of actual historical Huns).
 This usage, emphasising the idea that the Germans were barbarians, was reinforced by the propaganda utilised throughout the war.
 The French songwriter Théodore Botrel described the Kaiser as "an Attila, without remorse", launching "cannibal hordes".

 By coincidence, Gott mit uns ("God is with us"), a motto first used in the Kingdom of Prussia and later the German Empire, may have contributed to the popularisation of 'Huns' as British Army slang for Germans by misreading 'uns' for 'Huns'.

+In World War II

 The usage of the term "Hun" to describe Germans resurfaced during World War II, although less frequently than in the previous war.
 For example in 1941, Winston Churchill said in a broadcast speech: "There are less than 70,000,000 malignant Huns, some of whom are curable and others killable, most of whom are already engaged in holding down Austrians, Czechs, Poles and the many other ancient races they now bully and pillage."

 Later that year Churchill referred to the invasion of the Soviet Union as "the dull, drilled, docile brutish masses of the Hun soldiery, plodding on like a swarm of crawling locusts."
 During this time American President Franklin D. Roosevelt also referred to the German people in this way, saying that an Allied invasion into Southern France would surely "be successful and of great assistance to Eisenhower in driving the Huns from France."